kubedb/docs/docs/guides/mysql/update-version/majorversion/group-replication/index.md

   version: 8.4.8
 ```

-The above `spec.updateConstraints.denylist` of `8.4.8` is showing that updating below version of `8.4.8` is not possible for both group replication and standalone.
-That means, it is possible to update any version above `8.4.8`.
+The above `spec.updateConstraints` of `8.4.8` is showing that for both group replication and standalone, updating below version of `8.4.8` is not possible (denylist) and updating is allowed within the range `>= 8.4.8, <= 9.1.0` (allowlist).
 Here, we are going to create a `MySQL` Group Replication using MySQL  `8.4.8`.
-Then we are going to update this version to `9.6.0`.
+Then we are going to update this version to `9.1.0`.

 **Deploy MySQL Group Replication:**